 If you are reading this and you are a chocolate-mint enthusiast, this is a good day.
 I’ve never been a mint person, but as has happened often, BAKED recipes have helped me turn.
-This week’s recipe for Baked Sunday Mornings is their classic Grasshopper Cake from BAKED: New Frontiers in Baking, a glorious chocolate/ganache/frosting layered thing of beauty.
-I first reconsidered by stance on minty baked goods when we made the super-fab Wintermint Cake from Baked Occasions a couple of years ago– that was definitely the gateway drug.
-That version was an updated version of this cake, made with a bit of black cocoa and peppermint only in the frosting.
-I then also enjoyed the Pink Peppermint Stick Ice Cream and Peppermint Chocolate Chip Meringues, and I found myself actually looking forward to this cake!
+This week’s recipe for Baked Sunday Mornings is their classic Grasshopper Cake from BAKED: New Frontiers in Baking, a glorious chocolate/ganache/frosting layered thing of beauty inspired by the classic cocktail of the same name.
+I first reconsidered my stance on minty baked goods when we made the super-fab Wintermint Cake from Baked Occasions a couple of years ago– that was definitely the gateway drug.
+That cake was an updated version of this one, made with a bit of black cocoa, plus peppermint only (no crème de menthe) in the frosting.
+I then also surprisingly enjoyed the Pink Peppermint Stick Ice Cream and Peppermint Chocolate Chip Meringues, thus I found myself actually looking forward to this cake!

 I decided to top the cake with chocolate “crumbs”, for which I used the recipe from Momofuku Milk Bar.
+The crumbs serve as a mix-in for their classic cookie formula, as well as a cake topping, so I borrowed them for this cake.
 I used about ¼ recipe, and I was definitely not mad about having leftovers… 😉

 Especially given the almost-disaster with the frosting, I was very pleased with this cake, even though it wasn’t my best.
 The cake itself was just perfect– soft and moist, not at all dry or crumbly.
-I got rave reviews from co-worker tasters, which always feels so nice.
+I suspect the catalysts that make it special are the sour cream and dark brown sugar.
+I got rave reviews from my co-worker tasters, which always feels so nice.
 Find the recipe for Grasshopper Cake over at Baked Sunday Mornings, and take a look at my fellow cake-makers’ chocolate-mint creations!

 © Dafna Adler & Stellina Sweets, 2018.